Flexible metadata harvesting for ecology using large language models: Discussion

 While retrieving metadata solves part of the challenge of searching for datasets across providers, another challenge is linking datasets to create a knowledge base.
-To address this, we prompted an LLM to convert all \textit{Temporal coverage} metadata into the same, set format, which then allows rule-based processing (such as calculating temporal overlap between datasets, Fig \ref{fig:adjacency_desciptions}b) \citep{wu2022linkclimate}.
-Alternatively, for free-form text such as the \textit{Description} field, embedding similarity can be used to quantify connection strengths between datasets \citep{sundaram2023making, hayashi2024metadata}.
+To address this, we prompted an LLM to convert all \textit{Temporal coverage} metadata into a unified format, which then enabled rule-based processing (such as calculating temporal overlap between datasets, Fig \ref{fig:adjacency_desciptions}b).
+Alternatively, we used embedding similarity to quantify connections between datasets for free-form text such as the \textit{Description} field \citep{hayashi2024metadata, sundaram2023making}.
 In our analysis, this successfully identified clusters of similar datasets that we purposefully included (Fig \ref{fig:adjacency_desciptions}a).
-This is an important feature, because this enables researchers to find all datasets similar to one that matches their query, for example via a graph-based RAG system \citep{guo2025lightragsimplefastretrievalaugmented}.
-In this study, we constrained the output to contain a single entity per metadata field.
-While we found that this generally improved performance, a future direction would be to let go of this constraint to enable more flexible links between datasets (\textit{e.g.},. by splitting up data creators into separate entities). \\
+This is an important feature, because this can enable researchers to find all datasets similar to one that matches their query, for example via a graph-based RAG system \citep{guo2025lightragsimplefastretrievalaugmented}.
+Here, we constrained the output to contain a single entity per metadata field.
+While we found that this generally improved performance, a future direction would be to let go of this constraint to enable more flexible links between datasets (\textit{e.g.}, by splitting up data creators into separate entities).